 Both brushless and brushed electric motors have magnets that are responsible for the rotary motion of the motor shaft.
 In theory if you were to try to push a N magnet up against a S magnet, a force is created that pushes the magnets away from each other.
 This is the driving principle behind electric motors.
-To find out more read our in depth piece on the benefits of brushless motors in power tools.

 The traditional brushed motor has four basic parts: carbon brushes, a ring of magnets, an armature, and a commutator.
 The magnets and brushes are stationary, while the armature and commutator rotate together on the motor shaft within the magnets.
 A charge travels from the battery, when the motor is energised, through the brushes, which are spring-loaded to maintain physical contact with the communicator.
 The commutator then passes the charge on to the armature, which is made up of copper windings, which is then magnetised by the charge and pushes against the stationary ring of magnets that surround it.
 Thus forcing the armature assembly to spin.
 This spin then doesn't stop until the charge from the battery stops.
 A brushed motor will always run as fast as it can while in use.

 Milwaukee M18BSX-501B 18v Heavy Duty Recip / Sawzall, 5Ah Battery, Charger & Bag